The following is excerpted from the Connecticut Department of Aging and Disability Services (ADS) web site:

-Department of Rehabilitation Services, provides needs assessments and payment for vocational rehabilitation services for adults with all disabilities except legal blindness.
-Bureau of Education and Services for the Blind provides vocational rehabilitation and other services for people who are legally blind.
+Department of Aging and Disability Services, provides needs assessments and payment for vocational rehabilitation services for adults with all disabilities except legal blindness, Bureau of Education and Services for the Blind provides vocational rehabilitation and other services for people who are legally blind.

-Some community based agencies also provide voc rehab services.
+Some community-based agencies also provide vocational rehab services.

 TO FIND PROVIDERS IN CONNECTICUT’S COMMUNITY RESOURCES DATABASE:

 PREPARED BY: 211/tb

 CONTENT LAST MODIFIED: October2023